habedi/hsdlib/README.md

 | [`benches`](benches/) | Benchmarks for Hsdlib API |

 To run the tests and benchmarks, use the `make test` and `make bench` commands.

+### Compatibility

+Hsdlib is compatible with C11 standard and later.
+It was built and tested on Linux, macOS, and Windows for AMD64 and ARM64 CPUs.
+GCC (12.4 and 13.3) was used for building the library, but other compilers like Clang should work as well.

 ---